learn-co-curriculum/git-version-control-bookend/README.md

 Now that we have the basics, we can explore the more advanced features of Git.
 Beyond the tools it gives us to organize and keep track of your own work, it also allows us to collaborate with others.
-As you grow in your work as a coder, you'll need to collaborate more and more.
+As you grow as a coder, and your work becomes more complex, you'll need to collaborate more and more.
 You might be working with a large team that has to coordinate changes among several people at once.
 You might contribute to an open source project where you submit code to be reviewed by the community.
-Or you might share your own repository and accept others' contributions yourself.
+Or you might share your own repository and accept others' contributions.
 In some situations, strong Git skills are just as important, if not more so, than coding skills.

 You're now prepared to build on your Git foundation so that you can expand your opportunities to make bigger and better things.